d-krupke/cpsat-primer/README.md

   extendable, allowing for easy resumption or modification.
 This is especially important for exploratory studies, where you may need to make frequent adjustments.
-However, if your workhorse study takes a long time to run, you don't want to repeat it from scratch if you want to add a further solver.
+However, if your workhorse study takes a long time to run, you do not want to repeat it from scratch if you want to add a further solver.
 - **Utilizing Technology**: Employ tools like slurm for efficient distribution of experiments across computing clusters, saving time and resources.
 The faster you have your results, the faster you can act on them.